-The maximum loan amount for this program cannot exceed 50% of the home's purchase price, and cannot exceed the amount of the first mortgage.
+The maximum loan amount for this program cannot exceed \$75,000, or 49% of the home's purchase price, whichever is less.
 Loan maximum is based on qualifications and the approval of the City's loan review committee.
 First and second mortgage loans cannot exceed 100% of the appraised value of the home.